Afrobeats: 2020s

 In March 2022, the United States Billboard announced it would be creating an 'Official U.S. Afrobeats Songs Chart' to track the sales and streaming data of afrobeat songs in the U.S. In the year prior, Wizkid had spent a collective 27 weeks on the radio domination Chart with Essence, after which Kodak Black's "Super Gremlin" claimed the number one spot.
 Currently, the genre has yielded some of the biggest success stories of the young decade — including songs like Wizkid's "Essence" featuring Tems, CKay's "Love Nwantiti (Ah Ah Ah)" and Fireboy DML's "Peru".
 In August 2023, Burna Boy's seventh Studio album, I Told Them debuted at number one on the UK Album Chart, the first ever by an African artist.
 Rema released his debut album Raves & Roses in March 2022 and by 2023 the lead single "Calm Down" went viral with its remix featuring Selena Gomez reaching number three on the Billboard Hot 100 and reached a record of more than a billion streams on Spotify.
 Billboard referred to the song as "Afrobeats biggest cross over hit."

 In 2023, Spotify organized five local workshop and media events within African cities, under the initiative of promoting Afrobeats acts.
 Later that year, Tyla became the first South African artist to debut on the Billboard Hot 100 in 55 years, with her single "Water" which contains Afrobeats influences.

+The 2023 NBA All-Star Game halftime show was headlined by Afrobeats artists Burna Boy, Tems and Rema in Salt Lake City, Utah.
+The three artists became the first African artists to headline a major U.S. sports halftime show.

+In 2024 Burna Boy became the first afrobeats artist to perform at the Grammy Awards.
+In the same year as a result of the international impact of afrobeats the Grammy Awards introduced a category for the Best African Music Performance afrobeats stars such as Asake and Olamide, Burna Boy, Davido, Ayra Starr would be nominated for the award, with Tyla taking home the golden gramophone for the category.

+2024 to 2025 saw a significant increase of women in the genre breaking records and gaining success like never before singers such as Ayra Starr lead Spotify's most streamed female artist in Nigeria.
+She become the most streamed female artist in 3 countries and the most streamed nigerian artist in Latin America.
+In 2025 the singer Moliy would be crowned hit maker of the year by Billboard and Tems would go on to win the Grammy Award for Best African Music Performance in 2025 earning a commendation from the Nigerian president on the achievement.
+Tems also went on to win the 2024 BET Award for Dr. Bobby Jones Best Gospel/Inspirational Award, as of march 2026 Tems would go on to become the most streamed african artist.